MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Where-Object.md

 Indicates that this cmdlet gets objects if the property value of the object isn't an exact match for the specified value.
 This operation is case-sensitive.

-For example: `Get-Process | where ProcessName -CNotContains "svchost"`
+For example: `Get-Process | Where-Object ProcessName -CNotContains "svchost"`

 **NotContains** and **CNotContains** refer to a collection of values and are true when the collection doesn't contain any items that are an exact match for the specified value.
 If the input